NoahVail/BadIPs/README.md

 Stretchoid backstory: I kept getting Stretchoid scans, even tho I had stretchoid blocklists in place.
 When I searched for a blocklist that contained these newfound stretched IPs, I kept coming up empty (even days later).
 From what I tell, Stretchoid is continually adding to/deleting from it's IP group.
-That would seem to be why other list providers are lacking.
+That leaves the existing blocklists out of date.

 Of note: I reviewed a few stretchoid blocklists and couldn't find one that was more that 50% current.
 Most were in the single digits.